-Our commitment to communities extends beyond our stores to include the regions that supply our coffee, tea and cocoa.
+Our commitment to communities extends beyond our stores to include the regions that supply our coffee, tea and cocoa, and other agricultural products.

 Starbucks invests in programs designed to strengthen local economic and social development.
 We are working collaboratively with nongovernmental organizations that have experience and expertise in working with farming communities.

 Starbucks has established Farmer Support Centers in key coffee-growing regions to provide local farmers with resources and expertise that can help lower their cost of production, reduce pest and disease, improve coffee quality and increase the yield of premium coffees.

 - Farmer Loan Programs